ltrudu/CriticalPermissionsHelper/README.md

 #6.
 Manage External Storage:
 Controls management of USB and/or SD card storage media attached to the device.

+#7.
+All Dangerous Permissions
+Grants all permissions that requires runtime permission model To know which permissions are listed as Dangerous, execute the following ADB command: adb shell pm list permissions -g -d
 ```

 This wrapper will use the EMDK with MX's AccessMgr feature to grant, deny or verify (WIP) critical permissions.